-The Higher Education Opportunity Act (Public Law 110) became law in August 2008, requiring all United States' academic institutions to produce an annual fire safety report outlining fire safety practices, standards, and all fire statistics related to on-campus student housing.
+The Higher Education Opportunity Act (Public Law 110) became law in August 2008 and requires all United States' academic institutions to produce an annual fire safety report outlining fire safety practices and standards and all fire statistics related to on-campus student housing.
 The following public disclosure report details all information required by this law, as it relates to the University of South Alabama, as outlined in the regulation.